 Individual Sponsorship – All it takes is $200 to sponsor one child for the academic school year.

 Corporate Sponsorship – Feeding children is an ideal way for businesses to participate in their communities and support a very worthy cause.
-To learn more about this charitable opportunity, contact Jonathan Garfinkle, JFS Executive Director/CEO.
+To learn more about this charitable opportunity, contact Amy Rashba, JFS Acting Executive Director.